 Kakunodate, the organization of my trip to Japan started with this amazing samurai town.

-When I decided that this winter travel was going to be a long road trip though Japan I immediately thought of the country I had in mind since childhood, the one coming out of historical novels populated by geishas and samurai, punctuated by extraordinary craftsmanship and poetic details and then I thought about the Tokyo glimpses I had during my past business trips and I told to myself that it was better to start some researches to organize a not to disappointing route.
+When I decided that this winter travel was going to be a long road trip through Japan, I immediately thought of the country I had in mind since childhood, the one coming out of historical novels populated by geishas and samurai, punctuated by extraordinary craftsmanship and poetic details and then I thought about the Tokyo glimpses I had during my past business trips.
+I told myself that it was better to start some researches to organize a not too disappointing route.